alekseygenerozov/hydro/README.md

 Note that in finding a solution it is often useful for numerical stability to adjust a parameter gradually: this may be done using the solve_adjust method

-1. *params* (stores structural parameters of galaxy--the assumed structure is somewhat different for each type of galaxy) ...
+1. *params* (stores structural parameters of galaxy--the assumed structure is somewhat different for each type of galaxy).
+These are used to calculate potentials, stellar density profiles, etc.

 Numerical parameters: